dterc

 scroll-margin [0]

-Minimum number of lines to keep visible before and after cursor.
+Minimum number of lines to keep visible above/below the cursor.

 set-window-title [false]